 Privatisation of deprivation of liberty and use of force

-States around the world actively use companies from private military and security sectors in external or internal conflicts.
-According to a recent study, in 2019 there were 53 000 US contractors in the Middle East, compared to 35 000 US troops, and the US spent over 370 billion USD on contracting.
-The study claims that dependence on contractors is caused by the aim of concealing the true economic and human cost of the war.
-Although there is a considerable gap in data regarding private military companies and their employees, the human rights impacts of privatising war are shown through stories such as the Nisour Square massacre perpetrated by the employees of Blackwater Security Consulting (now Academi) in 2007, or the chain of human rights abuses linked to another major US contractor in Iraq and Afghanistan, such as trafficking and sexual abuse of minors.
+States around the world actively use companies from the private military and security sectors in external or internal conflicts (Please see the Issue page on Security sector for more information).
+According to a 2020 study, in 2019, there were 53,000 US contractors in the Middle East, compared to 35,000 US troops, and the US spent over US$370 billion on contracting.
+The human rights impacts of privatising war are shown through stories such as the Nisour Square massacre, perpetrated by the employees of Blackwater Security Consulting (now Academi) in 2007, or the chain of human rights abuses linked to another major US contractor in Iraq and Afghanistan, such as trafficking and sexual abuse of minors.
 Private military companies have also been accused of hiring former child soldiers and perpetrating gender-based and sexual violence.
-To address the issues with private military companies, the UN mandated the Working Group on the Use of Mercenaries in 2005 to study and monitor private actors and activities, as well as strengthen the international legal framework related to privatisation of war.

 The 2017 Report of the UN Working Group on the Use of Mercenaries describes the global trend of privatisation in prisons and immigration detention facilities as a threat to human rights, including violations related to due process, economic exploitation, physical, mental and sexual abuse.
 The Working Group names the profit motive as the main issue behind such abuses.
-According to the Sentencing Project, 120 000 people in the US are incarcerated in for-profit facilities, representing 9% of total prison population.
-The American Bar Association’s 2020 report tracks the sequence of a typical accused individual’s experiences in the criminal justice system following arrest, and reveals that outsourcing government functions often results in the cycle of exacerbated mandatory fees that are higher than actual costs, non-payment and additional consequential fees.
-The report further indicates that private companies often have an economic incentive to engage in practices that extend individuals’ involvement in the system and that extract as much money as possible.
-Regardless of whether or not doing so serves the purposes of the criminal justice system or comports with due process, such practices lead to ensnaring economically disadvantaged individuals in the criminal system, or criminalization of poverty.
+The American Bar Association’s 2020 report indicates that private companies often have an economic incentive to engage in practices that extend individuals’ involvement in the system and that extract as much money as possible.

-However, there have also been developments against the privatisation of criminal justice and immigration systems.
-In 2009 the Israeli Supreme Court declared that a privately managed prison inherently violated human dignity and, therefore, was unconstitutional.
+In 2009, the Israeli Supreme Court declared that a privately managed prison inherently violated human dignity and, therefore, was unconstitutional.
 The primary reason behind the decision was that an economic motive stands against the public purpose of criminal punishment.
-Under Assembly Bill 32, signed and adopted in 2019, California will phase out private, for-profit criminal justice and immigration facilities by 2028.
-California has adopted a law in late 2020 which the Los Angeles Times reports “allows people to sue private detention facility operators for failing to comply with the standards of care outlined in the facility’s contract and to collect “reasonable” costs and attorney’s fees.”
+Under Assembly Bill 32, signed and adopted in 2019, California aimed to phase out private, for-profit criminal justice and immigration facilities by 2028 (Although the ban remains in place for private prisons in the state, the federal court found the law unconstitutional as applied to private detention contracts for U.S. Immigration and Customs Enforcement and other federal agencies).

 Privatisation of education

-A 2016 Report by the Global Campaign for Education defines privatisation of education as “the process by which a growing proportion of the education system is owned, funded, or operated by non-state actors.”
-This includes for-profit or non-profit institutions operated by non-state actors (businesses, charities, religious organizations, etc), and implies different levels and degrees of private involvement, varying from institutions with private finance and provision to public-private partnerships.
-According to the UNESCO data, 18.6% students in primary education in the world were enrolled in private institutions, whereas the number was 26.9% for secondary education.
-As private education institutions have been observed to have positive impact on educational choice, quality, parental involvement, unchecked privatisation has also been criticised for its impacts on the right to education.
+A 2016 Report by the Global Campaign for Education defines privatisation of education as “the process by which a growing proportion of the education system is owned, funded, or operated by non-State actors.”
+This includes for-profit or non-profit institutions operated by non-State actors (such as businesses, charities, and religious organisations), and implies different levels and degrees of private involvement, ranging from institutions with private finance and provision to public-private partnerships.

-A 2015 UNESCO publication concluded that, although learning outcomes could be considered of higher quality in privatized education systems, privatisation reinforced existing inequalities and segregation in educational opportunities as it complicated the access to education for the poor.
-A 2014 Report by Right to Education Project, based on 18 social research papers from Sub-Saharan Africa and South Asia, explains that privatisation negatively impacts gender equality as, considering high fees, parents are more likely to prioritise the education of boys than girls.
-At the same time, according to the Report, private institutions enhance stratification and perpetuate socio-economic differences and class barriers.
-A 2016 Report by the Global Campaign for Education considers the trend of low-fee private schools and argues that, on top of concerns about the impact of private education on equality, there is no support for claims that learning outcomes and education quality are better in such institutions.
+A 2015 UNESCO publication concluded that, although learning outcomes could be considered of higher quality in privatised education systems, privatisation reinforced existing inequalities and segregation in educational opportunities as it complicated the access to education for people with low incomes.
+A 2014 Report by the Right to Education Project, based on 18 social research papers from Sub-Saharan Africa and South Asia, explains that privatisation negatively impacts gender equality, as, considering high fees, parents are more likely to prioritise the education of boys than girls.

-These effects are exacerbated in countries with extremely high level of privatisation.
-For instance, Chile, where 62.6% of students in primary education in 2018 were enrolled in private institutions, was found in 2014 to have the most segregated education system by socio-economic status within the 65 PISA-tested (the Program for International Student Assessment) countries.
+These effects are exacerbated in countries with extremely high levels of privatisation.
+For instance, Chile, where 63% of students in primary education in 2023 were enrolled in private institutions, was found in 2014 to have the most segregated education system by socio-economic status within the 65 PISA-tested (the Program for International Student Assessment) countries.

-In 2019 the group of international experts adopted the Abidjan Guiding Principles on the human rights obligations of States to provide public education and to regulate private involvement in education.
-These Principles reflect on the tensions between the privatisation trend and the right to education, and reiterate, among other principles, the importance of equality, accessibility, quality of education.
+In 2019, the group of international experts adopted the Abidjan Guiding Principles on the human rights obligations of States to provide public education and to regulate private involvement in education.
+These Principles reflect the tensions between the privatisation trend and the right to education, and reiterate, among other principles, the importance of equality, accessibility, and the quality of education.

 Privatisation of health care